 Nutrition and Effects

 Sea bass and horse mackerel are seasonal fish in Summer, low in fat and have a refreshing taste.
 However, Isaki has a high amount of fat for a Spring/Summer fish.
-There are Summer seasonal fish that are high in fat, other than Isaki but all of these fish have slender bodies such as sword fish, conger eel, and unagi.
-So fish like Isaki are rare.
-As it has a large amount of fat, it is also rich in DHA and IPA, which can delay the progression of arteriosclerosis and prevent lifestyle-related diseases.
+There are Summer seasonal fish that are high in fat, other than Isaki but all of these fish have slender bodies such as swordfish, conger eel, and unagi.
+So fish like Isaki is rare.
+As it has a large amount of fat, it is also rich in DHA and EPA, which can delay the progression of arteriosclerosis and prevent lifestyle-related diseases.